coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 - Initialization with chunks and embeddings directories
 - Configuration for embedding model and batch size
 - API rate limiting and retry logic
+- Support for both batch embedding and single-text embedding
 - JSON output with embeddings and metadata

 ### Vector Store (`src/storage/vector_store.py`)

-The `ChromaVectorStore` class handles vector database operations:
+The `SupabaseVectorStore` class handles vector database operations:

-- Initialization with persist directory and collection name
+- Connection to Supabase using the adapter
 - Methods for adding documents with embeddings
+- Generation of embeddings for documents when not provided
 - Search functionality with metadata filtering
 - Implementation of abstract `VectorStoreBase` interface

+### Supabase Adapter (`database/supabase_adapter.py`)

+The `SupabaseAdapter` class handles direct interactions with Supabase:

+- Connection to Supabase using provided credentials
+- Document and chunk storage in separate tables
+- Vector similarity search using pgvector
+- Document metadata management

 ### Query Engine (`src/interface/query.py`)